Cycle South East Asia

 -

-This morning you farewell your homestay hosts and cycle from Mai Chau to Mai Hai, and then on to Co Luong (approx 50kms).
-You’ll ride through more paddy fields and test you riding skills (or suspension) with the shallow potholes that can be found on the road.
+This morning you farewell your homestay hosts and cycle from Mai Chau to Mai Hai, and then on to Co Luong.
+You’ll ride through more paddy fields and test your riding skills (or suspension) with the shallow potholes that can be found on the road.
 Pass farmers riding atop their load drawn by lumbering water buffalo, ride through small towns and wave to friendly locals on your way through picture-perfect Vietnam – lush green fields, towering limestone mountains, tranquil waterways and charming historic sites.

 Included Activities: